Unity-Technologies/pysolotools-fiftyone/README.md

 ### Instance Segmentation
 <img align="left" width="50%" src="docs/images/instance_51.png" />

-Each pixel of the image is labeled with the ID of the object that it represents
+Each pixel of the image is labeled with the ID of the object that it represents.

 ### Keypoints
 <figure align="center">